 With potentially thousands of attendees strolling by your booth, you must think outside the box and get people to come to you.

 Once people are in the booth, exhibitors try and get you interested in their product or service.
 They’ll scan your badge, which is usually equipped with RFID tags linked to the event’s attendee database.
-This is kind off-putting to attendees, though, getting scanned like they're a gallon of milk going through a supermarket checkout line.

-To collect attendees’ information, it’s better to have a dedicated landing page so you can nurture them after the event.
+To collect attendees’ information, it’s better to have a dedicated post-click landing page so you can nurture them after the event.

 Offer a giveaway as an incentive for people to convert.
 A free whitepaper or ebook can be used to educate top-of-the-funnel prospects and demonstrate you’re an expert in the field.
 On the other hand, offering a free demo is more about you showcasing your product or service and people that request a demo are probably further down the marketing funnel.